Today I have some tips and tricks on how to save money on an electric bill and use less energy.

 4. Check if you are entitled to a grant

 It is very worthwhile checking for available grants that you might be entitled to.
-You might, for example, be eligible for help paying for solar panels, insulation and a new boiler or money off your electricity bill.
+You might, for example, be eligible for help paying for solar panels, insulation, a new boiler, or money off your electricity bill.
 These change all the time of course and there are usually deadlines.